 How can I get PrEP?

 At our Perth Amboy health center, our PrEP Counselor can help you learn more about PrEP and navigate getting started.
-Call us today to learn more.
+Call our PrEP counselor today at (973) 647-2128 to learn more.
+Or, to find a health center near you, call 1-800-230-PLAN.

 What else should I know?